justinline/100-days-of-code/log.md

 **Thoughts:** Documentation is quite confusing - and there are multiple ways to do certain things.
 Got there eventually!
 Using dir() helps a lot to see what methods are bound to an object or class

 **Link to work:** [First Rhino Script](https://gist.github.com/justinline/9727a567a1491ad164d185a4274efdae)

+### Day 12: January 9, 2018

+**Today's Progress:** Did some more RhinoScript on my lunch break to try and automate tasks I do regularly in Rhino3D.
+Also read about ARIA and making web pages with accessiblity in mind.